sharwari09/sp19-281-mavericks/ProjectJournal.md

 - Challenges
     - The API and database schema of the project
     - Listing out services which needs to be leveraged from different cloud providers for the project
+    - Developing more scalable application and avoiding the single point of failure